Introduction to early years

-The first 5 years of a child's life are very important for their development.
+Your child's first 5 years are a very important time for their development.

-Special educational needs and disabilities are often identified for the first time during early childhood.
-Getting the right support at this time can make a real difference.
+It is at this time that special educational needs and disabilities are often identified for the first time during early childhood.
+Therefore, getting the right support for you and your child can make a real difference.

-The early years can be a particularly challenging time for families.
-There are a number of charities, voluntary groups and parents groups both locally and nationally who can offer guidance, information and advice.
+The early years can be a particularly challenging time for you and your child.
+To help with this, there are a number of charities, voluntary groups and parent groups, both locally and nationally, that can offer guidance, information and advice.

-We make sure that children under 5 years of age with additional educational needs receive the support they need to access appropriate play and learning experiences.
+We make sure that your child under 5 years of age receives the right support, which they deserve to help them access appropriate play and learning experiences.

 Free early education and childcare places